WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Experiments

 \subsection{Ablation Studies}

-\paragraph{Task-Specific Prompt Pool} To assess the impact of the task-specific prompt pool on the performance of WAVE++, we conducted experiments under two conditions: WAVE++ with a prompt pool and WAVE++ with only a single task-specific prompt per task.
-The detailed results are presented in Table~\ref{table:wave_wo_prompt_pool}.
-The inclusion of a prompt pool enhances performance across both datasets.
-As discussed in Section~\ref{sec:method_prompt_pool}, the prompt pool enables the dynamic selection of prefix experts within each task, rather than relying on a fixed set.
+{\paragraph{Effect of Task-Specific Prompt Pool} To assess the impact of the task-specific prompt pool, we compare the full WAVE++ model against an ablated variant restricted to a single prompt per task.
+The results, presented in Table~\ref{table:wave_wo_prompt_pool}, show that using a prompt pool consistently enhances performance across both datasets.} As discussed in Section~\ref{sec:method_prompt_pool}, the prompt pool enables the dynamic selection of prefix experts within each task, rather than relying on a single, static set.
 This flexibility allows the model to better capture task-specific variations, leading to improved performance.

-\paragraph{Label Descriptions} To comprehensively evaluate the impact of label descriptions, we conducted experiments comparing EoE and our proposed WAVE++ model under two conditions: one with label descriptions and one without.
-As presented in Table~\ref{tab:wave_des}, the removal of label descriptions results in a reduction of approximately 2\% in the average accuracy of WAVE++ across both datasets.
-The inclusion of label descriptions provides additional contextual information, thereby facilitating more effective and robust learning of relational features, which in turn enhances classification performance.
-These findings emphasize the important role of label descriptions in capturing essential relational characteristics and improving within-task predictions.
+\paragraph{Effect of Label Descriptions} To comprehensively evaluate the impact of label descriptions, we evaluate both our proposed WAVE++ model and the EoE baseline with and without this component.
+As shown in Table~\ref{tab:wave_des}, removing label descriptions reduces the average accuracy of WAVE++ by approximately 2.0\% across both datasets.This performance gain can be attributed to the additional contextual information provided by the descriptions, which enables the model to learn more robust relational features and, consequently, enhances classification accuracy.
+These findings underscore the crucial role of label descriptions in improving within-task prediction performance.

-Additionally, label descriptions significantly improve the accuracy of EoE on the TACRED dataset, as shown in Table~\ref{tab:eoe_des}.
-This further demonstrates the effectiveness of label descriptions as a valuable component in enhancing continual relation extraction performance.
+Furthermore, we observe that label descriptions also significantly improve the performance of the EoE baseline on the TACRED dataset, as detailed in Table~\ref{tab:eoe_des}.
+This result confirms that integrating label descriptions is a broadly effective strategy for enhancing performance in continual relation extraction.
+A further ablation on the impact of the number of descriptions is provided in~\ref{appendix:num_desc}.

-\paragraph{Number of Label Descriptions $D$} To explore the impact of the number of label descriptions $D$ in Equation~\eqref{eq:des_loss} on the performance of WAVE++, we conducted experiments using the FewRel and TACRED datasets with varying values of $D$.
-Specifically, we tested configurations with $D$ ranging from zero to seven.
-The results, presented in Table~\ref{tab:num_des}, demonstrate that WAVE++ maintains consistent performance even with a limited number of label descriptions.
-These findings indicate that WAVE++ is not heavily reliant on a large number of label descriptions for effective performance.
-In fact, the model achieves high accuracy with only a few descriptions, thus offering a favorable balance between predictive capability and computational efficiency.
-This characteristic highlights the versatility of WAVE++ for practical scenarios, where acquiring extensive label descriptions may be challenging or costly.